Joao4569/be-centered/README.md

 - __The Group Sessions Section__

   - This section will allow the user to see exactly when the social sessions will happen, where they will be located and if there is a cost involved.
-  - This section will be updated monthly to keep the user up to date.
+  - This section will be updated monthly to keep the information relevant.

 ![group-sessions](/assets/images/group-sessions.png)